"Eye Em Bee"

-You may remember that last week I left a miserable man draped over a pile of rather high quality rubble mumbling hysterically to himself.
+You may remember that in the article on land ownership I left a miserable man draped over a pile of rather high quality rubble mumbling hysterically to himself.
 The only sounds I could make out were “eye em bee, eye em bee,.....”

 This poor distraught piece of humanity was of course referring to the IMB or, more accurately, lamenting his lack of one.
 An IMB I hear you say – what's that?
 Perhaps a dyslexic computer manufacturing company or maybe the International Monetary Bungle?
 No, in fact IMB stands for Ijin Mendirikan Bangunan which literally means “permit to establish a building” commonly known as a “Building Permit”.